Where is Gingin Observatory?

 We wish we had control over the clouds!

-Payment for stargazing night tickets is not refundable and events at Gingin Observatory run regardless of weather but sometimes it can be cloudy or wet. ( we may also cancel an event if there is under 10 people booked in for a nights event ) If this is the case, we strive to arrange the stargazing evening to give ourselves the best chance of viewing through telescopes.
+Payment for stargazing night tickets is not refundable and events at Gingin Observatory run regardless of weather but sometimes it can be cloudy or wet. ( we may also cancel an event if there is under 10 people booked in for a nights event and you will be informed well before hand in regards any cancellation ) If this is the case, we strive to arrange the stargazing evening to give ourselves the best chance of viewing through telescopes.
 Generally, there is a point in the evening stargazing tour where viewing through telescopes is possible and we only require a good 30-40 minute break to do so.
 In Western Australia, we’re relatively lucky because our weather moves quite quickly and it is rare that we encounter a day or night of complete cloud cover.
 However, if this does happen............

 “2 for 1” vouchers